-The Zellis group operates group risk management practices with localised and group-level reporting routes governed by a risk management system consisting of a framework, policy, and standard operating procedures.
-We apply a 'principles and outcomes' approach in risk management practices, which is underpinned by our corporate governance framework.
-Both the corporate governance and risk management frameworks are matters reserved for the Board and are reviewed annually for adequacy.
-All our management systems integrate with each other within our group GRC Manual, forming a dynamic suite of collateral informing our employees on best practices, influencing behaviours in our ways of working, and setting minimum standards of compliance.
+Zellis Group operates group wide enterprise risk management practices with localised and group-level reporting routes governed by an enterprise risk management system consisting of a framework, policy, and standard operating procedures.
+We apply a 'principles and outcomes' approach to the way we manage all types of risk.
+Both the corporate governance and enterprise risk management frameworks are matters reserved for the Zellis Holdings Board and are reviewed annually for adequacy.
+All our management systems integrate with each other within our group GRC Manual, forming a dynamic suite of collateral which humanises rules so that people naturally adopt the right behaviours and remain vigilant in detecting signs of modern slavery and human trafficking.

-Within our financial crime prevention management system, our financial crimes framework is the primary document where modern slavery and human trafficking are governed and managed.
+Within our economic crimes management system, our economic crimes framework is the primary document where modern slavery and human trafficking preventive measures are governed and managed.
 Due to its regulatory nature, we adopt a risk-based approach in the way we operationalise requirements.
 Modern slavery and human trafficking can be very hard to detect, especially when efforts are being made to hide this type of criminal and unethical activity.
-We proactively acknowledge emerging threats and adapt our controls environment to keep pace with new threats and trends through formalised, documented risk management processes
+We proactively acknowledge emerging threats and adapt our controls environment to keep pace with new threats and trends through formalised, documented enterprise risk management processes.

-We are fully aware of how to recognise signs of modern slavery and human trafficking through our internal controls, which would trigger further investigation if identified.
+We are fully aware of how to recognise signs of modern slavery and human trafficking through our internal controls, which would trigger further investigation if activity is suspected or identified.
 Our systems and controls ecosystem is under continual development, with collaboration between the skilled teams delivering our services and those maintaining compliance oversight and independent assurance over our supply chain.